zeropaper/visual-fiha/README.md

 ### Capture

-The capture page is aimed to react to different inputs (audio, MIDI, mouse, keyboard, touch, etc.) and forward these inputs to the extension (that, in turn, broadcasts them to the display workers).
+The capture page is aimed to react to different inputs (audio, MIDI, mouse, keyboard, touch, etc.) and forwards these inputs to the extension (that, in turn, broadcasts them to the display workers).

 #### Audio